entering-a-username/the-science-of-deduction/README.md

-tried to copy sherlocks website ill do the rest of (technically the whole) js later
+tried to copy sherlocks website, just a static html with a bit of tailwind practice